 You're Drinking Too Much Alcohol

 Alcohol's effect on your liver is well-known, but excessive drinking can take a serious toll on your heart too.
 It can raise your blood pressure and increase triglycerides, the level of fats in the blood.
 Experts advise moderation: Women should have no more than one drink a day, and men should say when at two.
-And as for living life at your healthiest, don't miss these 19 Weight Loss Foods That Really Work, Say Experts.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.